The DIRECT Path to Living ALOHA

 The aim is simple: to help people rediscover their natural qualities of presence, compassion, and wisdom that Native Hawaiians in antiquity described as ALOHA.

-Why Is the Course Six Months?
+Why Is the Course 27 Weeks?

 Real inner change takes time.